Billing and Usage Data Invention Not a Business Method Under Section 3(k) of Patents Act

 Madras High Court Dismisses Patent Infringement Suit, Allows Coexistence of Technologies

-Madras High Court Dismisses Patent Infringement Suit, Allows Coexistence of Technologies Featured image for Madras High Court Dismisses Patent Infringement Suit, Allows Coexistence of Technologies
+Madras High Court Dismisses Patent Infringement Suit, Allows Coexistence of Technologies Featured image for article: Madras High Court Dismisses Patent Infringement Suit, Allows Coexistence of Technologies

 The Madras High Court ruled on a patent infringement dispute involving Arumugam Rajendra Babu and Ashok Leyland over battery-swapping technology.
 The Court found no infringement and dismissed both the suit and counterclaims, allowing both parties to coexist.
 The ruling addressed prior art, novelty, and the scope of patent protection in the electric vehicle sector.